N-HEDGER/temp_3sec/3_sec.md

 <a id='LOO1'></a>
 ## Leave one out analysis 1

-Perform a leave one out analysis to test the generalisation performance of the models
+Perform a leave one out analysis to test the generalisation performance of the models.
+We could rely on the AICs, but this test is more direct and robust.

-First define the model objects.
+First define the model objects:

 ```r